cryptocopycats/kittyverse/API.md

 That's it for now.
-Happy data wrangling and genome genetics bits & bytes slicing with ruby.
+Happy data wrangling and cat herding with ruby.